 The working space and landing page are one thing in Apple Reminders.
 The left sidebar is for navigating the app, and your reminders in each list appear on the right.
 You can search through your reminders and your results are grouped according to lists.
 Apple Reminders searches through your completed tasks as well.

 Each displays the number of reminders it contains.
 All shows all the reminders in the app (both dated and undated).
 Flagged tasks are those that require your immediate attention.
 Scheduled shows only your dated reminders.
 Assigned to Me is for the tasks you or other people have assigned to you in your shared lists.
 You can hide these smart lists or rearrange them as you like.

 Below your smart lists, you have the groups and lists you have created in the app, labelled My Lists.
 A group is a collection of lists, and you can toggle it to show or hide lists.
 A list is a group of tasks/reminders.
 Lists either be in a group or exist independently.
 In Apple Reminders, you can have up to three levels of organisation:

 For each list, you can see when you’re collaborating with someone and the total number of tasks in it.
 You can rename it and Edit its colour and icon.
 You can also move your list to a different group.

 You can collaborate on your lists with other people.
-You can them via emails, phone numbers or share a link accessible to anyone that sees it.
+You can send them via email, phone number, or share a link that is accessible to anyone who sees it.
 It’s best to invite individuals via email and phone numbers.
 That way, you have more control over who sees your list.
-When you create a new task in a shared list, you can to assign it to anyone in the group.
+When you create a new task in a shared list, you can assign it to anyone in the group.
 You can assign a task to one person at a time though.